Limited Submission Funding Opportunities

 - 2-3 page project narrative (may include broader impacts and why your proposal would be competitive)

-- If cost sharing is required, a statement of intended cost sharing
+- If cost sharing is required, the narrative should include a statement of intended cost sharing sources

 - An abbreviated curriculum vitae or bio-sketch of the principal investigator (PI)

 Optional documentation or information may be requested by the Office of Sponsored Programs as required by the Program Announcement and will be included in limited submission opportunities listings in the table above.